PLOS/allofplos/README.rst

 ``$ virtualenv allofplos``

+Using pip:

+``(allofplos)$ pip install allofplos``

+This should install *allofplos* and requirements.

+If you want to manually install from source (for example for development purposes), first clone the proyect repository:

+``(allofplos)$ git clone git@github.com:PLOS/allofplos.git``

-Install Python dependencies inside the newly created virtual
+Install Python dependencies inside the newly created virtual environment:
-environment:

 ``(allofplos)$ pip install -r requirements.txt``